130th Rescue Squadron

-The 130th Rescue Squadron (130 RQS) is a unit of the California Air National Guard 129th Rescue Wing located at Moffett Federal Airfield, Mountain View, California.
+The 130th Rescue Squadron is a unit of the California Air National Guard 129th Rescue Wing located at Moffett Federal Airfield, Mountain View, California.
 The 130th is equipped with the HC-130J Combat King II.
-If activated to federal service, the 130 RQS is gained within the United States Air Force by the Air Combat Command (ACC).

-Overview

-The 130th RQS flies four HC-130J Combat King IIs, a version of the C-130 specially modified for probe-and-drogue aerial refueling and combat search-and-rescue missions.
-These aircraft extend the range of the wing's HH-60G Pave Hawk helicopters with an air refueling capability.
+If activated to federal service, the 130th is gained within the United States Air Force by the Air Combat Command.
+The 130th flies four HC-130J Combat King IIs, a version of the C-130 specially modified for probe-and-drogue air refueling and combat search and rescue missions.
+These aircraft extend the range of the 129th Wing's HH-60G Pave Hawk helicopters with an air refueling capability.

+Mission

+When in a theater of combat, squadron members operate at the direction of the overall theater combatant commander and the theater's commander of air forces.
+In these situations, the 130th is primarily assigned to conduct personnel recovery operations—rescuing downed airmen or other isolated personnel from enemy territory.
+In addition to combat search and rescue missions like these, the 130th may also conduct collateral missions such as noncombatant evacuation operations, inter- and intra-theater airlift, and support of special operations forces.

+Back at home, the 130th Rescue Squadron furnishes personnel to respond to state emergencies, such as natural disasters, and to assist civil authorities in the enforcement of the law.
+Other 130th missions include non-combat search and rescue, emergency aeromedical evacuations, humanitarian relief, international aid, counter-drug activities, and support for NASA flight operations.

+History

-Established on 1 October 2003 by the Air Force Special Operations Command as part of a re-organization of Air National Guard rescue units which created separate squadrons for fixed-wing, helicopter and pararescue elements of the 129th Rescue Wing.
+The squadron was organized at Moffett Federal Airfield, California on 1 October 2003 as part of a reorganization of Air National Guard rescue units which created separate squadrons for fixed-wing, helicopter and pararescue elements of the 129th Rescue Squadron.
+The Sikorsky HH-60 Pave Hawk helicopter flight remained the 129th Rescue Squadron; the Lockheed HC-130 Hercules flight become the 130th Rescue Squadron, and the pararescue flight became the 131st Rescue Squadron.
 All three squadrons are assigned to the 129th Operations Group.
-The HH-60 helicopter flight became 129th Rescue Squadron; the HC-130P Hercules flight become the 130th Rescue Squadron, and the pararescue flight became the 131st Rescue Squadron.

 On 6 April 2018 the squadron received the first of four new HC-130J Combat King II aircraft.

-Operations

-When in a theater of combat, squadron members operate at the direction of the overall theater combatant commander and the theater's commander of air forces.
-In these situations, the 130th is primarily assigned to conduct personnel recovery operations—rescuing downed airmen or other isolated personnel from enemy territory, for example.
-In addition to combat search-and-rescue missions like these, the 130th may also conduct collateral missions: noncombatant evacuation operations, inter- and intra-theater airlift, and support of special operations forces, for example.

-Back at home, the 130th Rescue Squadron furnishes trained personnel to respond to state emergencies, such as natural disasters, and to assist civil authorities in the enforcement of the law.
-Other 130th missions include non-combat search and rescue (SAR), emergency aeromedical evacuations, humanitarian relief, international aid, counter-drug activities, and support for NASA flight operations.

-The 130th RQS has been assigned to support Operation Iraqi Freedom (Iraq) and Operation Enduring Freedom (Afghanistan) in support of the Global War on Terrorism.
+The 130th has been assigned to support Operation Iraqi Freedom in Iraq and Operation Enduring Freedom in Afghanistan in support of the global war on terrorism.